 Mr. Camacho is a Director of Guardian Holdings Limited (GHL).
 He is currently President of ATTIC, Chairman of the Board of Governors of TTII, Chairman of the Board of IAC and Chairman of the PCBC.

 Dr. Elaine Monica Davis was medically trained at UWI, Mona, Jamaica and is a 1979 UWI MBBS Mona graduate.
 Having completed her internship at the Bustamante Hospital for Children and the Kingston Public Hospital.

 Mr. Dale Enoch is one of the owners and Vice President in charge of news and current affairs of Citadel Limited, parent company of i95.5FM and RED96.7FM.

 Ms. Seepersad is an independent financial and organizational consultant.
 Her career has spanned employment in the Public Service, the manufacturing and distribution sectors and the banking sector.

 Mr. Lee-A-Ping is the founder and CEO of E-Sports Caribbean League Limited.

 Morales holds a PhD in Business Administration with specialization in Human Resources Management.

 Dr Jacqueline Sharpe is an Advisory Representative on FPATT’s Board.

 Dawsher Charles is the founder and Managing Director of Survival Scholars.
 Survival Scholars is a social enterprise that empowers students...

-QRC Alumnus Mr. Dennis Desmond Lorde III is a young professional with a combination of technical, administrative, middle management and customer service experience.
+QRC Alumnus Mr. Dennis D. Lorde III is a professional with a combination of technical, administrative, management and customer service experience.
 He has proven proficiency in Industrial Relations, Human Resources Management, Customer Service Management and developing small to medium entrepreneurs.